2026 UPDATE: Revisiting USPS API rate limits after rollout

 Modern business systems depend on accurate addresses for onboarding, identity verification, risk assessment, vendor management, account creation, support workflows, and third-party lead ingestion.
 When throughput drops, these systems slow down or break entirely.

-For companies that ingest outside data (think purchased leads, partner datasets, or regulatory records), USPS’s new limits block timely imports.
-Systems that once validated thousands of rows per night will now take weeks or months to complete—if they complete at all.
+For companies that ingest outside data (think purchased leads, partner datasets, or regulatory records), USPS’s updated limits still block timely imports.
+Systems that once validated thousands of rows per night will now take weeks or months to complete.
 This undercuts sales operations, cross-selling, customer analytics, and onboarding.

 Shipping and logistics workflows